Here’s what you need to know…

 So what are those alternatives?
 Remember, the goal is to develop explosive power, and there are other ways to do that.

 One of my favorites is medicine-ball throws.
-The video at right shows one example, using a sand-filled ball outdoors.
+The video below shows one example, using a sand-filled ball outdoors.
 Obviously, you can do these indoors with regular medicine balls, as I showed in this article.

 One benefit to using med-ball work as a supplement or alternative to Olympic lifts is that you develop explosive power in rotational movements, something you need for most sports but can’t train with barbell cleans and snatches.